SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 # Using Office UI Fabric Core and Fabric React in SPFx client-side web parts

+#### **Important:** You must upgrade existing projects to use @microsoft/sp-build-web@1.0.1 or later to use Office UI Fabric React.
+See instructions at the end of this article.

 Office UI Fabric is the official front-end framework for building experiences in Office 365 and SharePoint.
 SharePoint provides a seamless integration with Fabric that enables Microsoft to deliver robust and consistent design language across various SharePoint experiences such as modern team sites, modern pages and modern lists.
 Additionally, we want Office UI Fabric to be available for developers in SharePoint Framework to build custom SharePoint solutions.

 > Integration and usage of Office UI Fabric is still a work in progress.
 The purpose of this document is to provide a status update to SPFx developers.
 Very soon we plan to publish a final plan.